ShurenQi/DIR/README.md

-# Code of DIR coming soon.
+# The code for DIR will be uploaded shortly.